-Join Joel Bradley for an in-depth discussion in this video What you should know, part of Cloth Simulation in Blender.
+Join Joel Bradley for an in-depth discussion in this video What you should know, part of Blender: Cloth Simulation.

 As we work through this blend a cloth course together, I will do my best to keep you informed as to the location of tools and user interface elements that I make use of, as well as hopefully remembering to call out any keyboard shortcuts as and when they are used.
 That having being said however, I will be assuming that you have at least a reasonable level of familiarity, with the Blender application.
 And so we'll know how to work with standard Blender tools, such as the Select and Transform options, along with being able to perform typical view port navigation operations.